Identify and diagnose Azure Virtual Desktop issues

-Windows Virtual Desktop offers a diagnostics feature that allows the administrator to identify issues through a single interface.
-To learn more about the diagnostic capabilities of Windows Virtual Desktop, see Use Log Analytics for the diagnostics feature.
+Azure Virtual Desktop offers a diagnostics feature that allows the administrator to identify issues through a single interface.
+To learn more about the diagnostic capabilities of Azure Virtual Desktop, see Use Log Analytics for the diagnostics feature.

-Connections that don't reach Windows Virtual Desktop won't show up in diagnostics results because the diagnostics role service itself is part of Windows Virtual Desktop.
-Windows Virtual Desktop connection issues can happen when the end-user is experiencing network connectivity issues.
+Connections that don't reach Azure Virtual Desktop won't show up in diagnostics results because the diagnostics role service itself is part of Azure Virtual Desktop.
+Azure Virtual Desktop connection issues can happen when the end-user is experiencing network connectivity issues.

 Common error scenarios

 The WVDErrors table tracks errors across all activity types.
 The column called "ServiceError" provides an additional flag marked either "True" or "False."
 This flag will tell you whether the error is related to the service.